 When it comes to actually removing tangles—whether your hair is dry or wet—you want to start from the ends and work your way up to the roots.
 Doing it the opposite way may lead to matting, breakage and split ends if you put too much force behind it.
 Detangling hair shouldn’t feel like a violent process.
 If you are straining yourself when you try to undo knots, work in smaller sections and apply more detangler if needed.

 Generally, it's wise to use your detangling spray after each wash day (or whenever it gets wet), although dry and damaged hair may tolerate more frequent use.

-Ditch your terry cloth towel: Terry cloth towels might feel relatively soft to the touch, but they are still likely rough enough to cause damage to the hair cuticle (like splitting), tangles, and frizz.
+To keep your newly untangled hair tangle-free, ditch the terry cloth towel.
+They might feel soft to the touch, but they are still likely rough enough to cause damage to the hair cuticle (like splitting), tangles, and frizz.
 "When hair is wet, it stretches and swells," says Cox.
 "The swelling pushes the cuticles open and is what causes hair tangling.
 The upraised cuticles of each hair strand snag on one another, causing hair to get tangled."
 For gentle, rapid water removal, we love the Aquis Lisse Luxe Hair Turban.